Sinking of the SS Arctic: Collision

 At noon on September 27, Luce calculated the ship's position at roughly 50 mi south-east of Cape Race in Newfoundland.
 Shortly afterwards, as Arctic slipped into a bank of fog, the lookout saw the shape of a steamer bearing down at a rate of around 10 knots.
 He gave the warning; the officer of the watch commanded, "Hard-a-starboard" and ordered the engine room to stop and reverse.
 In the chartroom, Luce heard these orders and returned to the deck, just as Arctic was struck by the advancing steamer on the starboard side, between the bow and the paddle wheel.
 His first impression was that his ship was "relatively uninjured".

 To most of the passengers on board, the bump seemed slight.
 Many of the passengers were gathered in the cabin prior to lunch and some of them were engaged in drawing the numbers of the daily lottery, based on the number of miles run in the preceding 24 hours.
 In the saloon, passenger William Gihon "perceived a slight shock, although it was scarcely more than a tremor or a quiver".
 He continued his conversation with a fellow-passenger: "Neither of us entertained any idea at that time that the Arctic had sustained injury".
+As passenger James Smith would state "I think we all seemed to satisfy ourselves that the shock was so slight and we were on so large and strong a vessel, no serious damage had happended."